-- Creating geomorphically stable conditions for appropriate stream reaches; - Improving and restoring hydrologic connections between the streams and their floodplains; - Improving aquatic and terrestrial habitat; - Improving water quality by establishing buffers for nutrient removal from runoff, and by stabilizing stream banks to reduce bank erosion and sediment contribution to stream flows; - Improving in-stream habitat by providing a more diverse bedform with riffles and pools, creating deeper pools and areas of water re-aeration, providing woody debris for habitat and, reducing bank erosion; and - Providing storage within a floodplain to retain and attenuate flood flows.
+- Creating geomorphically stable conditions for appropriate stream reaches; - Improving and restoring hydrologic connections between the streams and their floodplains; - Improving aquatic and terrestrial habitat; - Improving water quality by establishing buffers for nutrient removal from runoff, and by stabilizing stream banks to reduce bank erosion and sediment contribution to stream flows; - Improving in-stream habitat by providing a more diverse bedform with riffles and pools, creating deeper pools and areas of water re-aeration, providing woody debris for habitat and, reducing bank erosion; and - Providing storage within a floodplain to improve retention and attenuation of flood flows.

 It is important to note that natural channel design is only one technique that is often used in stream restoration projects, but is also implemented in projects where restoration of ecosystem habitat is not the primary goal, such as flood control projects.
-Projects that implement restoration and natural channel design techniques are typically part of a holistic, multi-objective plan to improve water quality, restore riparian communities, provide recreation opportunities, and address flooding concerns.
-Storm water best management practices (BMPs), Low Impact Development (LID) measures, habitat creation, re-vegetation of stream banks, preservation of natural communities, and trail systems are often incorporated into the project design to meet these multiple objectives.
-Often, projects implementing natural channel design techniques will do so to address USACE permitting requirements and minimize impacts.
+Projects that implement restoration and natural channel design techniques are typically part of a holistic, multi-objective plan to improve water quality, riparian communities, provide restore recreation opportunities, and address flooding concerns.
+Storm water management practices (BMPs), best low impact development (LID) measures, green infrastructure, habitat creation, re-vegetation of stream banks, preservation of natural communities, and trail systems are often incorporated into the project design to meet these multiple objectives.
+Often, projects implementing natural channel design techniques will do so to address United States Army Corps of Engineers (USACE) permitting requirements and minimize impacts.
+The benefits and limitations of several different approaches and techniques are discussed in Appendix J to this report.